+MTRU waste can be liquids, cemented residues, combustible materials, noncombustible materials, and non-actinide metals.
 Typically, research production materials and supplies are brought into an RCA and introduced into a glovebox.
 Waste leaves the glovebox as either solid or liquid.
-Solid wastes are packaged, characterized, and shipped to TA-54 for storage.
-Liquid wastes are sent to the RLWTF for treatment.
+Liquid MTRU is a small percentage of total MTRU, and these wastes are primarily organic liquids.
+Liquid wastes are sent to the Radioactive Liquid Waste Treatment Facility (RLWTF) for treatment.
 The radionuclides and other contaminants are removed as a cemented solid waste at the RLWTF and shipped to TA-54 for storage, and the remaining water is discharged to a NPDES-permitted outfall.
-All waste is processed by the TRU Waste Characterization Program (TWCP in Figure 4-1) prior to shipment to WIPP.